FedeOt/ot-upcamp/README.md

 ### `npm start`

-Use this command to run de App on your localhost:3000
+Use this command to run the App on your localhost:3000

 ### `npm test`